supabase/realtime/forum/README.md

 After a crash the supervisor restarts the **coordinator**, whose `init/1`:

 * Resets the member list to `[node()]`, the `:status` persistent_term to `:ready`, and `:view_hash` to `phash2([node()])` (forgetting the cluster view).
 A sender that still holds the pre-crash multi-node `:view_hash` will mismatch this single-node hash, so `can_decide?/2` returns false and broadcasts to the restarted router fan out to all nodes until it re-converges.
-* Walks the Partition entries (which survive a coordinator death because they live in `:public, :named_table` ETS owned by the Supervisor) and re-asserts (monotonic upsert) its router-role **occupancy self-rows** for every locally-held group.
+* Walks the shards' membership entries (which survive a coordinator death because they live in `:public, :named_table` ETS owned by the Supervisor) and re-asserts (monotonic upsert) its router-role **occupancy self-rows** for every group with live local members.
 The occupancy table is itself owned by the Supervisor, so it is **not** recreated on a coordinator restart — it survives intact under the live shards that write it directly.
 Any foreign-source rows the dead incarnation held are harmless: the restart resets `:view_hash` (below), so `can_decide?/2` is false and callers flood until each source re-snapshots (replacing its rows) and the `:ready` sweep prunes the rest.
 The per-group state machine lives in the shards, which the coordinator's crash does not restart (one_for_one), so it is not lost; remote sources' rows are refilled when they re-snapshot after re-discovery.
 * Re-broadcasts the discovery message; peers respond; `recompute_members` runs again.

 The supervisor restart strategy ensures the cluster eventually re-converges.
 During the restart window — between the crash and `init/1` running — the `:status` persistent_term is left at `:rebalancing`, so `Muster.router/2` returns `{:rebalancing, members}` and callers correctly fan out. (`test/forum/muster_distributed_test.exs` exercises this by `inject_crash`ing the first snapshot apply on a fresh router: that crashes the router's coordinator, which fails the source's RPC and crashes the source too — both restart, the source re-snapshots once the router is back, and the cluster converges with the row in place.)

 ### Coordinator or shard crash for other reasons

 Same recovery path, and the two crash domains are independent (`one_for_one`).
-The occupancy table, the ring, and every per-shard claim-state table are owned by the long-lived **Supervisor**, so they survive *both* crash domains and no restart yanks a table out from under a process still writing it:
+The occupancy table, the ring, and every per-shard membership (entries) and claim-state table are owned by the long-lived **Supervisor**, so they survive *both* crash domains and no restart yanks a table out from under a process still writing it:

-* **Coordinator crash** — the occupancy table, Partition data, and the ring are all preserved, so shard ring-reads and occupancy writes keep working uninterrupted; `init/1` re-asserts the occupancy self-rows, re-discovers, and rebalances.
+* **Coordinator crash** — the occupancy table, the shards' membership/claim-state tables, and the ring are all preserved, so shard ring-reads and occupancy writes keep working uninterrupted; `init/1` re-asserts the occupancy self-rows, re-discovers, and rebalances.
-* **Shard crash** — the shard's `init/1` rebuilds *its* `group_states` from its **durable claim-state table** (Supervisor-owned, so it survived the crash), reconciled against the live Partition counts: a group with live members is re-adopted `:occupied`; a group with no live members but an outstanding router assertion (`:cooldown` / `:vacant_queued` / `:vacant_flushing` / `:occupied_pending`) is **retained** and driven to retraction (its router row is flushed away), rather than being silently forgotten.
+* **Shard crash** — the shard's `init/1` first re-installs its member monitors from the **durable entries table** (Supervisor-owned, so it survived the crash) by re-`Process.monitor`ing every surviving entry — so a member that *died* while the shard was down is recovered, its re-installed monitor's immediate `DOWN` driving the normal removal.
+It then rebuilds its `group_states` from its **durable claim-state table**, reconciled against the live membership the entries imply (the set of groups with ≥1 member): a group with live members is re-adopted `:occupied`; a group with no live members but an outstanding router assertion (`:cooldown` / `:vacant_queued` / `:vacant_flushing` / `:occupied_pending`) is **retained** and driven to retraction (its router row is flushed away), rather than being silently forgotten.
 Cooldown timers (process-local) are re-armed; `:occupied_pending` waiters are dropped (their callers retry).
 This is what closes the stale-router-entry leak a from-scratch "re-adopt only live groups" rebuild used to leave behind — for **remote-routed** rows too, which only the source's own record can retract. (`test/forum/muster_test.exs` kills a shard mid-cooldown, mid-pending, and after a dropped vacancy, and asserts each group is retracted rather than orphaned; it also kills the coordinator and asserts the occupancy table keeps the same ETS identity.)

 ### Stale router entries